microsoft/essex-toolkit/packages/arquero/docs/arquero.api.md

     Unknown = "unknown"
 }

+// Warning: (ae-missing-release-tag) "determineType" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public
+export function determineType(value: Value): DataType;

+// Warning: (ae-missing-release-tag) "fixedBinCount" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export function fixedBinCount(column: string, min: number, max: number, count: number, clamped?: boolean, distinct?: number): string | object;

+// Warning: (ae-missing-release-tag) "fixedBinStep" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export function fixedBinStep(column: string, min: number, max: number, step: number, clamped?: boolean, distinct?: number): string | object;

+// Warning: (ae-missing-release-tag) "format" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public
+export function format(value: number, options?: {
+    minExp?: number;
+    precision?: number;
+}): string;

+// Warning: (ae-missing-release-tag) "formatIfNumber" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public
+export function formatIfNumber(value: Value): string | Value;

+// Warning: (ae-missing-release-tag) "getters" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public
+export function getters(table: ColumnTable): Record<string, (i: number) => any>;

+// Warning: (ae-missing-release-tag) "introspect" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public
+export function introspect(table: ColumnTable, detailed?: boolean, columns?: string[]): TableMetadata;

+// Warning: (ae-missing-release-tag) "rows" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public
+export function rows(table: ColumnTable, options?: RowsOptions): any[][];

+// Warning: (ae-missing-release-tag) "RowsOptions" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export interface RowsOptions {
+    format?: Record<string, (d: any) => any>;
+    skipHeader?: boolean;
+    stringify?: boolean;
+}

 // Warning: (ae-missing-release-tag) "SortDirection" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)